-NTST 568/668/868 General Epistles

-A study of selected writings among the general epistles.
+among the general epistles.
 The epistle(s) to be studied will be announced.
-May be repeated for credit with different content.

-NTST 570/670 The Book of Revelation

-An expository study of the book of Revelation, including introductory information, the genre and structure of the book, and different approaches to the book.
-The study of each chapter will include a contextual exposition taking into consideration its theology in light of OT background, enabling the student to prepare sermons and other materials related to the book.

-NTST 661/861 Selected Exegesis of the Gospels

-An in-depth study of one Gospel which will be announced in advance, from historical, literary, and theological perspectives.
-May be repeated for credit with different content.
-Prerequisite: NTST 640 Greek Readings (may be taken concurrently).

-NTST 671/871 Exegesis of the Book of Revelation

-An exegetical study of the book of Revelation.
-The course constitutes a chapter-by-chapter study utilizing all the tools of exegesis including linguistic and syntactical analyses of the book in its original language.
-The theology of individual portions of the book as well as of the book as a whole will also be considered.
-Prerequisite: NTST 640 Greek Readings (may be taken concurrently).
+M different content. he Book of Revelation ne Book of Revelation ~ 3 book of Revelation, including introductory information, the genre and structure of roaches to the book.
+The study of each chapter will include a contextual deration its theology in light of OT background, enabling the student to prepare • s related to the book. elected Exegesis of the Gospels 3 ospel which will be announced in advance, from historical, literary, and ay be repeated for credit with different content.
+Prerequisite: NTST 640 Greek ncurrently). regesis of the Book of Revelation 3 ook of Revelation.
+The course constitutes a chapter-by-chapter study utilizing a 11 ng linguistic and syntactical analyses of the book in its original language.
+The ek Readings (may be taken concurrently). roaches to the book.
+The study of each chapter will include a contextual deration its theology in light of OT background, enabling the student to prepare is related to the book. elected Exegesis of the Gospels by be repeated for credit with different content.
+Prerequisite: NTST 640 Greek incurrently).
+Regesis of the Book of Revelation ook of Revelation.
+The course constitutes a chapter-by-chapter study utilizing al ng linguistic and syntactical analyses of the book in its original language.
+The book of the book as well as of the book as a whole will also be considered.

-Biblical Themes and Theology